JackyChiu/iOS_Calculator/README.md

 - Run

 ----
+(Update Apr 30, 2016)
+Restructerd code into a more proper MVC model.
+Fixed responsiveness of application and reduced number of repetative outlets (Thank you BenEmdon for the tips).

 (Updated Jan 5, 2015)
 Operations with large number now work smoothly.
 Labels that display numbers now scale a bit if extra space is needed.